 - Are applying for the correct waiver.

 - Are not inadmissible due to security-related grounds.

-After the officer reviews the application for a nonimmigrant waiver, he will then make a recommendation and may ask for supporting documents before then submitting it to the Admissibility Review Office for the final decision in Washington D.C.
+After the consular officer reviews your application for a nonimmigrant waiver, he/she will make a recommendation and may ask for supporting documents before then submitting it to the ARO for the final decision.

 Filing Nonimmigrant Waivers at US Ports of Entry

 - Completed Form I-192 signed and submitted by you (no copies).

 - A properly executed Form G-28 must be included with the application if you have retained an authorized person to represent you on this specific application.

 - U.S. Fingerprint card FD-258 or an electronically captured fingerprints that will be completed by a CBP Officer at the time of submission of your application.

 - Form G-325A is not needed when filing the most recent version of the Form I-192.
 However, the ARO will continue to accept older versions that still require a Form G-325A completed and signed by you.

 - If you have a criminal record in any other country’s court system, you must obtain a copy of the applicable record or an official letter from the court of jurisdiction stating the reason why a copy of the record is not available.